justinmeiners/efficient-programming-with-components/16_optimizing_stable_sort.md

 The term is *adaptive*.

 You might think everybody can write a good merge.
-If you Google "std merge` it shows you [this][merge-code]:
+If you Google "std merge" it shows you [this][merge-code]:
-Since you're a normal programmer you migth say, "oh it's on the web, therefore I can copy and paste and use it in my code."
+Since you're a normal programmer you might say, "oh it's on the Web, therefore I can copy and paste and use it in my code."

     template <class InputIterator1, class InputIterator2, class OutputIterator>